Matthias Church: 19th century: Schulek's reconstruction of the church

 Under the leadership of the king Franz Joseph I of Austria, between 1874 and 1896, a major rebuilding took place, under the architect Frigyes Schulek, which restored the original image of the building.
 The stone carving was done by Jakab Kauser, a well-known family of architects from Pest.

 The church was restored to its original 13th-century plan, but a number of early original Gothic elements were uncovered.
 By also adding new motifs of his own (such as the diamond pattern roof tiles and gargoyles laden spire) Schulek ensured that the work, when finished, would be highly controversial.

 Schulek freed the church, enclosed in former Jesuit buildings, at the expense of the demolition of adjacent parts, restoring its original, distinctive character.

 The vault and walls of the building were demolished to the ground in several places to reconstruct the original architectural solutions.
 In all the church he removed the Baroque joints and sought to restore the ancient ones, but by completely restoring the damaged parts and surfaces.
 Thus Sigismund's side sanctuaries were demolished and the original, simpler closures restored; the Maria Gate dating back to Louis I of Hungary was reopened, the Matthias bell tower was renovated – at the same time almost all the original main column capitals were replaced with faithful copies.
-Wherever he could find no clue, the architect introduced new elementsof his own design: he erected a foyer in front of the Maria Gate, he created the new St Stephen's chapel in place of the destroyed Garai chapel, he renovated the Baroque side chapels along the northern nave in a neo-Gothic style; based on old images, he topped the southern tower with the rich neo-Gothic cap and balcony row that we see today.
+Wherever he could find no clue, the architect introduced new elements of his own design: he erected a foyer in front of the Maria Gate, he created the new St Stephen's chapel in place of the destroyed Garai chapel, he renovated the Baroque side chapels along the northern nave in a neo-Gothic style; based on old images, he topped the southern tower with the rich neo-Gothic cap and balcony row that we see today.
 The northern tower was equipped with a late Romanesque style top, a pediment was placed between the two towers.
 He built the two sacristies and a royal oratory opening to the main apse from the north.
 The crypt, which had been built in 1780, was also renewed in a free neo-Gothic style.